 Upload traffic for a limited plan

 No monthly plans for personal use

-In fact, Sync.com is not perfect and it still has some flaws, such as, encryption for large files has effect on the uploading and downloading speed, no block-level sync, no monthly plans for personal use and no file sharing option on mobile app.
+In fact, Sync.com is not perfect and it still has some flaws, such as, encryption for large files has an effect on the uploading and downloading speed, no block-level sync, no monthly plans for personal use, and no file sharing option on the mobile app.

 10 GB free storage